-ASU-Newport, with the Arkansas Rural Nursing Education Consortium (ARNEC), offers the LPN/LPTN to RN, Associate of Applied Science in Nursing degree.
-Sixty-two (62) credit hours are required for this degree.
+This program is a 12-month program that combines classroom instruction with clinical experiences.
 Six LPN programs have joined together to form a consortium, the Arkansas Rural Nursing Education Consortium (ARNEC).
 ARNEC offers a new and innovative approach via a nontraditional delivery format of nursing theory by interactive video.
-The following institutions are members of the ARNEC program: Arkansas State University-Newport (ASUN), Black River Technical College (BRTC) - Pocahontas, Cossatot Community College of the University of Arkansas (CCCUA) - DeQueen, Ozarka College (OC) - Melbourne, South Arkansas Community College at Morrilton (UACCM).
+The following institutions are members of the ARNEC program: Arkansas State University - Newport (ASUN), Black River Technical College (BRTC) - Pocahontas, Cossatot Community College of the University of Arkansas (CCCUA) - DeQueen, Ozarka College (OC) - Melbourne, South Arkansas Community College (SACC) - El Dorado, and the University of Arkansas Community College at Morrilton (UACCM).